 Storing Your Bean Bag Game

 This DIY bean bag toss game uses Mod Podge Outdoor.
-I mention in the instructions that it is the better bet if you want your bean bag game to last year after year.
+I mention in the instructions that it is the better bet over regular Mod Podge if you want your bean bag game to last year after year.
 Having said that, this is an indoor or outdoor game.

 I recommend using a spray or brush on sealer over the top if you want the bean bag game to be able to be stacked for storage.